Imzulfa/PamojaMart-/README.md

 # PamojaMart-
-Soko la Pi Network kwa Afrika - Buy and sell safely with Pi coins
+Pi Browser DApp directory for Tanzania and East Africa.
+Discover and submit Pi DApps.